dvis3yzawwgr9p4du4g7rcqsie1vi7

 This fallacy assumes we can measure the final product from a very limited early exposure; “I can tell a good pilot in the first hour!”
 This has been repeatedly proven incorrect, though negativity and “self-fulfilling prophesies” often create failures that “validate” early predictions.
 Flying is appropriate to a wide variety of beginners, and each learner has unique and very different abilities.
 There is no way to predict their final level of achievement at the start.

-CONCEPtual understanding will translate directly into proficiency
+Conceptual understanding will translate directly into proficiency

 This fallacy assumes that presenting considerable information in the classroom precludes the necessity for hands-on practice (“I told them that”).
 Thinking and doing are very different activities (and also different parts of the brain).
 Classroom preparation and mental simulation (e.g. “chair flying”) are very valuable but no substitute for actual “hands-on” flying activity.